pat0007/SpendingManagementSQL/README.md

 # SpendingManagementSQL
-Modified version of the SpendingManagement program, this time utilizing SQLite
+Modified version of the SpendingManagement program, this time utilizing SQLite.